Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

         git clone "https://github.com/Aquafina-water-bottle/jp-mining-note.git"
         cd jp-mining-note

-        # Ensure you have Anki open, and with anki-connect running
+        # Ensure you have Anki open, and with Anki-Connect running
         # Also ensure that you have python 3.10+ installed.
         # It *MAY* work with lower versions of python, but I make no such guarantee. ;)